Presentations

 Self-compassion means showing yourself the same kindness, care, and support you would show to a friend in need.
 Gratitude means appreciating what you have rather than longing for what you don't have.
 Joy is a state of mind and heart that at its core is about celebrating the connection between ourselves and others.

-Although self-compassion, gratitude and joy have distinct qualities and practices, they are also intertwined in a beautiful way that can shift the way we perceive ourselves and the world around us.
-This presentation will address the foundation of each practice, how to apply them to your personal and professional lives, and the lasting benefits of doing so.
-There will also be opportunity for written reflection exercises and two brief guided meditations throughout to further illustrate these practices.
+This presentation addresses the foundation of each practice, how to apply them to our personal and professional lives, and the lasting benefits of doing so.
+There is also opportunity for written reflection exercises and two brief guided meditations throughout to further illustrate these practices.

 Inquire about presentation.

-with Self-Compassion, Gratitude & Joy
+with Self-compassion, Gratitude, & Joy

-Enhancing Workplace Well-being
+Ethically Enhancing Workplace Well-being

 Being a lawyer is hard.
 Being a new lawyer is even harder when you have yet to master your practice area, learn how to effectively communicate with clients, and manage the exhaustion that can impact your organizational skills and ability to meet deadlines.
 This presentation will address ways to avoid common mistakes (and how to offer self-compassion when they happen), techniques for managing a full caseload, and the importance of addressing your mental health and well-being as a young attorney.